ArmanTee/monte-qarlo/README.md

 # kdb-sampling

-Work in progress...
+Work in progress.
 Usage:

-load mc.q directly.
+- load mc.q and mcplot.q directly e.g \l dir/mc.q

-mcplot.q requires the ggplot analyst libraries preloaded
+- mcplot.q is a set of wrapper function for Kx Developer ggplot library, can be optionally loaded in for visualisation.